Advanced-Programming-1401/Eighth-Assignment-Steam/README.md

 - Place the backup file in the `Database Backup` folder of the project.

-### 7. **Commit your changes and push your commits to your fork on GitHub.
-Create a pull request (assigned to your mentor) to merge your changes to the main branch of your fork on GitHub**.
+#### 7.Commit your changes and push your commits to your fork on GitHub.
+Create a pull request (assigned to your mentor) to merge your changes to the main branch of your fork on GitHub.

 ## Notes
 - You are allowed to modify or delete all the provided code.
 Do not limit yourself to the existing classes and methods.
-- You are NOT allowed to change the contents of the `resources` folder located on the Server side.
+- You are NOT allowed to change the contents of the `Resources` folder located on the Server side.
 - Note that the Client side of the program cannot access the database directly and must connect to the Server to ask for data.
 - If you decide to use JSON strings in your program, you may find the `gson` package to be useful for serializing a Java object to JSON.
 - Your report should include details on the architecture you used for the app, as well as the design process of your database.
-Provide adequate explanation regarding each table.
+Provide adequate explanation regarding each component of the app.
 Specify the primary key chosen for each table and how you ensured it would be unique.

 ## Bonus Objectives